Hot pressing

 Hot pressing is a high-pressure, low-strain-rate powder metallurgy process for forming of a powder or powder compact at a temperature high enough to induce sintering and creep processes.
 This is achieved by the simultaneous application of heat and pressure.

 Hot pressing is mainly used to fabricate hard and brittle materials.
 One large use is in the consolidation of diamond-metal composite cutting tools and technical ceramics.
 The densification works through particle rearrangement and plastic flow at the particle contacts.
 The loose powder or the pre-compacted part is in most of the cases filled to a graphite mould that allows induction or resistance heating up to temperatures of typically 2400 C. Pressures of up to 50 MPa can be applied.
-Other great use is in the pressing of different types of polymers.
+Other great use is in the pressing of different types of polymers, but this is done with lower temperatures and pressures such as those found in the open source hot press.

 Within hot pressing technology, three distinctly different types of heating can be found in use: induction heating, indirect resistance heating and field assisted sintering technique (FAST) / direct hot pressing.